jimcullenaus/ParliamentPageBot/README.md

 5. Create a `praw.ini` file in the same directory as this application, formatted as shown at the end of this file.

 6. Run the script and leave it running.
-Exit using '^c' or by closing the Python instance.
+Exit using `^c` or by closing the Python instance.

 ```ini